If you are planning on applying to Penn State, the fee for the application is $65.

 |Standardized Test Scores||Considered|

-Double check with Penn State's admissions department to confirm all application materials and requirements.
+To apply to Penn State, all applicants must submit the following items.
+Make sure to check in with Penn State's admissions department to confirm all application materials and requirements.

-Penn State considers standardized tests scores during the admissions process.
+Penn State looks at standardized tests scores during the admissions process.

 Penn State does not have a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.